SpringBoard: Multitasking View

-Before iOS 11 (and after iOS7), multitasking on an iPad can only be accessed by double-clicking the home button or swiping up with five fingers (if enabled in settings).
-In iOS 11 on iPad, a single swiping up from the bottom of the screen will bring up a newly designed dock.
-By continue swiping, a new "grid-like" multitasking view will appear, along with the redesigned Control Center.
-You can still double-click the home button or swipe up with five fingers to access it on an iPad.
-In fact, iOS 11 on the iPad is the only iOS version where Control Center and Multitasking are merged.
+Before iOS 11 (and after iOS 7), multitasking on an iPad could only be accessed by double-clicking the home button or swiping up with five fingers (if enabled in settings).
+In iOS 11 on iPad, a single swiping up from the bottom of the screen would bring up a newly designed dock.
+By continuing swiping, a new grid-like multitasking view would appear, along with the redesigned Control Center.
+Double-clicking the home button or swiping up with five fingers was not removed.
+In fact, iOS 11 on the iPad was the only iOS version where Control Center and Multitasking were merged.

-Since September 2017 with iPhone X, multitasking can be accessed by swiping up the Home Indicator and pausing for a little while.
+Since September 2017 with iPhone X, multitasking could be accessed by swiping up the Home Indicator and pausing.

-In June 2018, Control Center was removed from the Multitasking view in iOS 12 on the iPad.
+In June 2018, the Control Center was removed from the Multitasking view in iOS 12 on the iPad.

-In iPad Pro 2018, the home button was removed.
-Therefore, swiping up from the Home Indicator to access Multitask view replaced the previous double-clicking home button process.
+On the iPad Pro 2018, the home button was removed.
+Therefore, double-clicking the home button to access the multitasking view was replaced with the same mechanic introduced with the iPhone X.

 In December 2018, iOS 12.1.2 was released to the public with a new closing animation in the multitasking view.
 The previous animation, where screenshots simply move all the way up to disappear, was said to violate the patent claims in China.
-The new animation is that the screenshot slides up a little and fades away in the meantime.
+In the new animation, the screenshot slides up a little and fades away in the meantime.
 This feature is only introduced to users in China.
 The animation was brought back again with iOS 12.3 Beta 3.

 In 2021, with iPadOS 15, a multitasking menu appears at the top of apps in iPads, letting users enter Split View or Slide Over more easily.

-In 2022, with iPadOS 16, Stage Manager (only available on M1 iPads) gives iPad users access to a multi-window view for multitasking.
+In 2022, with iPadOS 16, Stage Manager (only available on select iPads) gives iPad users access to a multi-window view for multitasking.